-Thus of the remaining IDPs in Jaffna district, a vast majority (100, 748) lives with their relatives and friends.
-The others (11, 169) live in the Welfare Centres maintained by the government.
-Those who remain IDPs are unable to return to their homeland due to the occupation of these places, now designated as high security zones by the government security forces or continuing insecurity in their places of origin.
-They are generally people with limited resources and insufficient means to move elsewhere and rebuild their lives.
-Of the IDPs those remaining in Welfare Centres are the poorest of the poor with limited resources, limited social contacts and limited avenues for improving their condition.
-The total number of Welfare Centers (Mukām) for IDPs in Jaffna District was 81 as of 31-10-2007.
-There is no accurate information available about the caste background of all IDPs in the Jaffna district, but the information available indicates that there is a disproportionate presence of the Panchamar caste people in the IDP camps.
-This itself was a significant finding, given the fact that war and tsunami affected all people irrespective of caste and the Panchamars are the minority in the total population in the district of Jaffna.
-Women, children and elderly comprise over 75 % of the population in IDP camps.
-Moreover, IDPs in Welfare Centres faced many socio-economic and livelihood problems, including caste-based discrimination in some instances.
-As is becoming evident in the emerging literature on disasters in South Asia, those at the bottom of the caste hierarchy are often the silent victims of disasters (Gill 2007).
+Thus of the remaining IDPs in the Jaffna district, a vast majority (100,756) lives with relatives and friends.
+The others (11,169) live in the Welfare Centres maintained by the government and the NGOs.
+Those who remain IDPs are unable to return to their homeland due to the military occupation of these places, now designated as high security zones by the government security forces or continuing insecurity in their places of origin.
+They are generally people with limited resources and insufficient means to move elsewhere and rebuild their lives (see case study in Annexture 2).
+Of the IDPs, those remaining in Welfare Centres are the poorest of the poor with limited resources, limited social contacts and limited avenues for improving their condition.
+The total number of Welfare Centers (Mukām) for IDPs in the Jaffna District was 81 as of 31-10-2007.
+There is no accurate information available about the caste background of all IDPs in the Jaffna district, but the information available indicates that there is a disproportionate presence of Panchamar caste people in the IDP camps.
+This itself was a significant finding, given the fact that war and the tsunami affected all people irrespective of caste